 Driving Directions to Crooked Falls

-Click on the map for full driving directions from Vancouver.
+Click for full driving directions from Vancouver .
 (But if you do use these directions, be aware that you will lose cell service outside Squamish so you’ll need an off-line version of the map).

 Drive highway 99 to Squamish.
 North of Squamish turn west (left) on to Squamish Valley road – this is the same intersection as the entrance to Alice Lake Provincial Park, but you want the road on the other side of the highway.
 Follow this road to a bridge over the Cheakamus River.
 Immediately after the bridge the road forks – go left to stay on the Squamish Valley road.
 The road has speed bumps as it passes through the Cheakamus Indian Reserve.
 Follow this road for about 19km past some homes and ranches to the end of the pavement.